milonmaze/privacy-terms-observatory/www.shopify.com/legal/privacy/merchants.md

 We collect personal information when you sign up for Shopify, when you use our platform, or when you otherwise provide us information.
 We may also use third party service providers (like Sift), for example to help us review accounts for fraud or other concerns.
 In general we need information about you for you to be able to use our platform.
 We process your personal data in order to perform our contract with you or because it is in our legitimate interests to maintain our business relationship, prevent risk and fraud, provide effective services to you, improve our products and services, and to be responsive to you.
 In some cases, we only process your personal information with your consent.

-What we collect	How we use it
+WHAT WE COLLECT	HOW WE USE IT
 Information you provide us about you and your business, like your name, the name of your staff or other individuals associated with your business, company name, address, email address, and phone number.
 To provide you with the use of our platform and other related services (e.g., to confirm your identity, to contact you about issues with the platform, to invoice you)
 To advertise and market products or features to you
 To comply with legal requirements
 To prevent fraudulent use of our services

 Payment information you provide us, such as your credit or debit card number or your bank account number.
 If you use Shopify Capital, we also collect information that you may choose to make available to us about your business’s bank accounts or financial assets.
 To provide you with the use of our platform and other related services To charge for our services
 To provide Shopify Payments
 To provide Shopify Capital
 To provide Shopify Installments
-To provide Shopify Balance
 To provide Shopify Markets

 Information about how you access Shopify websites, your account, and our platform, including information about the device and browser you use, your network connection, your IP address, and details about how you browse our websites and platform.
 We collect some of this information by using “cookies” or other similar technologies directly from your device.
 For more information about how we use these technologies, see our Cookie Policy.
 To provide you use of, and to improve, our platform and other related services (e.g., identifying ways to make our platform easier to use or navigate)
 To personalize the platform for you (e.g., by showing you apps in our app store that we believe may be useful to you) To advertise and market products or features to you
 To prevent fraudulent use of our services

 If you use Shopify Payments, we collect more specific information you provide us about your business, including your business address, business type, business ID number, bank account information, date of birth (if you are an individual business owner), and in some circumstances, government-issued identification (such as your Social Security Number, Social Information Number, Employer Identification Number, or Tax Identification Number).
 To create and manage your Shopify Payments account
 To provide you with the Shopify Payments services
 To conduct fraud and risk monitoring
 To comply with legal requirements (such as “know your customer”, anti-money laundering, or anti-terrorism laws) To provide tax documentation

 Copies of government-issued and/or a picture of yourself holding your identification that you provide us.
 If we need to verify your identity (e.g., to protect you against identity theft or fraud) To verify that we are speaking with you if you contact us To help us determine or verify account ownership
 To comply with legal requirements

 If your business is listed on Shop, you may voluntarily disclose personal data revealing the racial or ethnic origin or sexual orientation of the business owner.
 To highlight collections of stores for the purpose of promoting diverse businesses

 We also work with companies that provide us with information about merchants or prospective merchants (for example, to protect against fraud or if we’re sponsoring an event).